ziba18/customer-churn-insights-python-sql-tableau/README.md

 ## 💼 About Me

-I'm Ziba, an aspiring data analyst with a strong interest in real-world, impactful projects.
+I'm Ziba, a data scientist with a strong interest in real-world, impactful projects.
 This project is part of my journey through the Google Data Analytics Certificate and daily Python practice.

 ---